 Whatever shirt you opt for, buy it larger than you would usually wear.
 In cold weather that space allows you to wear more insulation under the shirt.
 In hot weather that space allows air to more freely circulate.
 Your shirt should also be long-sleeved, for when insects bite and thorns come scratching.
 Here is a good place to repeat a piece of advice from the Victorian explorer Francis Galton: “When you have occasion to tuck up your shirtsleeves, recollect that the way of doing so is, not to begin by turning the cuffs inside out, but outside in-the sleeves must be rolled up inwards, towards the arm, and not the reverse way.
 In the one case, the sleeves will remain tucked up for hours without being touched; in the other, they become loose every five minutes.”
 Try it!
 He is right!

-Most of the potential bush shirts you will encounter will be cotton.
+Most of the potential bush shirts you will encounter will be cotton or poly-cotton.
 Microfibre shirts are becoming more widely available and often with a similar price tag to cotton.
 These are breathable synthetics, so should be quicker drying.